cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     slabThickness?: number;
 };

-// Warning: (ae-missing-release-tag) "addVolumesToViewports" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function addVolumesToViewports(renderingEngine: IRenderingEngine, volumeInputs: Array<IVolumeInput>, viewportUIDs: Array<string>, immediateRender?: boolean): Promise<void>;

-// Warning: (ae-forgotten-export) The symbol "Cache" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "cache" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const cache: Cache_2;

-// Warning: (ae-missing-release-tag) "CameraModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type CameraModifiedEvent = CustomEvent_2<CameraModifiedEventDetail>;

-// Warning: (ae-missing-release-tag) "CameraModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type CameraModifiedEventDetail = {
     previousCamera: ICamera;